qasimwarraich/cli-tutor/README.md

 allow for opt-in analytics that are sent back to a data collection service for the purpose of learning which mistakes are most commonly made, and to improve the tool accordingly.
-To validate the tool and answer our research questions, a user study will be conducted, most likely with bachelor students at the University of Zurich.
+To validate the tool and answer our research questions, a user study will be conducted, most likely with bachelor students at The University of Zurich.
 A secondary goal is to embed the learning tool into a prototypical web application in order to make it more accessible and portable.